Today, I'm taking a look at one of the more unusual investing plays out there today -- the business of Formula One racing.

-It’s rare that investors get the chance to participate in such a differentiated pure play.
-There’s nothing really else there in the world of racing like Formula One.
-Its closest rival in the racing world, NASCAR, hasn’t managed to generate much interest outside North America.
+It's rare that investors get the chance to participate in such a differentiated pure play.
+There's nothing really else there in the world of racing like Formula One.
+Its closest rival, NASCAR, hasn't managed to generate much interest outside North America.
 This is in an era where other American sports like American football and basketball have successfully found followings abroad.

 However, an investment in Formula One isn't quite as straightforward as buying a few shares of Apple (AAPL).
 In fact, it's about as complex as a Formula One car.

 So first big question...what are we actually investing in here?

 As my colleague Poppy pointed out in her blog post earlier this year, Formula One Group has three different stock classes.

 The ones readily available to retail investors are their Class A shares (FWONA) and their Class C shares (FWONK).
 Class A shares come with one voting right per share, while Class C has no voting rights.

 Formula One Group was purchased by John C. Malone's Liberty Media in 2017.
 Formula One was then designated as one of three major divisions within Liberty Media and tracking stocks were issued.
 That is what investors are buying.

 A tracking stock is a special type of stock that is issued by a company, representing a particular division of its business.
 It allows investors to participate in particular segments of a larger business and on different terms.